hasnainmakada-99/Open-Source-With-Hasnain/README.md

 ### If you liked my project, make sure to give this project a star :star:, It really motivates us to provide better opportunities for other people to get started with open source.

 ## Miscellaneous 🤟
-Do consider looking at other paradigms of this documentation
+Do consider looking at other paradigms of this documentation:
   - [Change-logs](https://github.com/hasnainmakada-99/Open-Source-With-Hasnain/blob/main/CHANGELOG.md)
   - [Code Of Conduct](https://github.com/hasnainmakada-99/Open-Source-With-Hasnain/blob/main/.github/CODE_OF_CONDUCT.md)